How to knit baby booties you ask? Find a cute baby booties knitting pattern and practise, practise, practise.

 These scrunchy booties look more like socks with leg warmers.
 They are knitted from the toe up using a short row heel.
 If you don’t know how to knit short rows, this is the ideal project to learn.
 The project is small enough not to take too much time to see the effect of the short rows.

-I wish this was the project I learnt how to create a scrunchy look just by using alternate rows of knitting and purling.
+I wish this was the project I learned how to create a scrunchy look just by using alternate rows of knitting and purling.
 It is really quite cool.

 Get the pattern at: Scrunchy Booties

 Designed by Michelle Ho.
-This pair of booties resembles sneakers and even come with shoe laces.
+This pair of booties resemble sneakers and even come with shoelaces.
 Knitted in the round and seamless: two of my favourite features. 🙂